Here we go again. In today’s paper, a news item about

 Margaret MacMillan called Dangerous Games: The Uses

-, most people cherish their
+and Abuses of History, most people cherish their

 national myths ‘too much to want mere facts, or even